Nuclear Radiology Residency

 mri

-We also have 4 Siemens mCT scanners where we perform a large volume of clinical and investigational PET studies on daily that are read by both the Molecular Imaging and Body Imaging services.
+We also perform a large volume of daily clinical and investigational PET studies on four Siemens mCT scanners, which are read by both the Molecular Imaging and Body Imaging services.

---2 GE Discovery 3/8 Crystal, Dual Head SPECT cameras
+• Two GE Discovery 3/8 Crystal Dual-Head SPECT cameras

-We are developing therapeutic infusion spaces and a research radiopharmacy to better accommodate the increasing volume of approved and investigational therapeutic clinical trials that we are performing primarily with GU medical oncology and Endocrine oncology.
+We are developing therapeutic infusion spaces and a research radiopharmacy to accommodate the increasing volume of approved and investigational therapeutic clinical trials we primarily perform with GU medical oncology and Endocrine oncology.

 Oncological PET/CT Training